Privacy choices

 Instructions

-1. Upload an image file to load it into the browser-side sampler.
+1. Use the default image or upload an image file to load it into the browser-side sampler.

 How it fits